AI Trail Analysis

 - do not approach wildlife

-Always stay on the designated trail for your safety and to protect the natural environment.
-Supervise children closely, especially near the waterfall.
-In case of emergency, be aware that cell service is unreliable in the park; seek assistance from park rangers if possible.
+Always stay on the designated paved path to protect yourself and the natural environment.
+Supervise children, especially near the waterfall.
+While rare, be bear aware and maintain a safe distance from all wildlife.
+Cell service is unreliable within the park.

 Regulations⌄

-- pets must be on a leash (6ft maximum)
+- pets must be on a leash on paved trails

 Nearby amenities⌄